rajeshphy/SKMU/_posts/English/2025-12-13-JET-Paper-1-SET-I.md

-1. How many 25 paise and 50 paise coins are there in a bag, if the total amount is ₹7.20?
+1. A bag contains an equal number of one rupee, 50 paise and 25 paise coins.
+If the total amount in the bag is Rs 35, how many coins of each type are there ?
 [December–2004]

     (a) 15